‘Avengers: Endgame’ Scene With Gay Character Divides Audiences

-(This post contains minor spoilers about one scene in Avengers: Endgame.)
+This post contains minor spoilers about one scene in Avengers: Endgame.
+Be warned.

 Early on in Avengers: Endgame, the superhero film that shattered box office records over the weekend, there’s a brief scene in which Captain America (Chris Evans) is in a support group.
-The group is for survivors of the finger snap by villain Thanos in last year’s Avengers: Infinity War, the one that killed half of humanity, can commiserate and grieve for their loved ones.
+The group is for survivors of the finger snap by villain Thanos in last year’s Avengers: Infinity War, the one that killed half of all living things, so that they can commiserate and grieve for their loved ones.

 In the scene, a character played by co-director Joe Russo mentioned that he had recently gone on his first date following the deaths, and that the date was with another man.
-This is, per Deadline, the very first use of an out LGBT character in the Marvel Cinematic Universe, which consists of more than 20 films.
+This is, per Deadline, the very first use of an out LGBTQ character in the Marvel Cinematic Universe, which consists of more than 20 films.

 “Representation is really important,” Joe Russo told Deadline in an interview.
 “It was important to us as we did four of these films, we wanted a gay character somewhere in them.
 We felt it was important that one of us play him, to ensure the integrity and show it is so important to the filmmakers that one of us is representing that.”
 He added that diversity and inclusion is a big part of the plans for the MCU in its post-Avengers era.